Noise Levels in Hollywood Riviera, Redondo Beach, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Hollywood Riviera sounds about 23% louder than Southern Hollywood Riviera to the human ear, a 3.0 dBA gap.
+To the human ear, noise in western Hollywood Riviera sounds about 22% louder than in central Hollywood Riviera, a 2.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?